 If the dimensions are accurate, the larger of the two rooms was around a quarter of the size of a doubles tennis court – big enough for a public meeting, but hardly capable of hosting a rally.

-The “place of meeting” procured by the City of London Chartists was, the Star reported, “well furnished, with a platform, seats, &c &c” (Northern Star, 15 May 1841), and was being put to good use, with lectures delivered “twice on Sunday, besides other evenings” (Northern Star, 5 June 1841).
+The “place of meeting” procured by the City of London Chartists was “well furnished, with a platform, seats, &c &c” (Northern Star, 15 May 1841), and was being put to good use, with lectures delivered “twice on Sunday, besides other evenings” (Northern Star, 5 June 1841).

 Giving an indication of the range of activities taking place, the report also said that members of the public could call in to buy radical newspapers on a Sunday morning, that Chartist sermons were being preached there of a Sunday evening, and that a social concert was planned for the Monday to defray the cost of the London general election committee.

-The following week, the Northern Star was even able to report the setting up of a female Chartist Association, with the promise that it would meet at 55 Old Bailey every Thursday evening (31 July 1841).
+The following week, the Northern Star was able to report the setting up of a City of London Female Chartist Association, with the promise that it would meet at 55 Old Bailey every Thursday evening (31 July 1841).
 Events were also held to try to launch a youth section (25 September 1841).

 But the rooms were not solely for Sunday sermons, earnest political discussions and the passing of resolutions.
 A report from the London Evening Standard 28 December 1842), though hostile in tone, gives a flavour of the social activities in the hall – on this occasion a Boxing Day celebration: